Guide to Credit Card Purchase Protection

 As discussed, the terms, items included, and coverage amounts provided vary by credit card issuer.
 For the most part, a credit card’s purchase protection covers items that were unintentionally lost, stolen, or damaged within a specified protection period.

 You’ll also want to mind the cap per claim and per account.
 Your coverage limits may apply by account or by year.
-For example, you might have a cap of $500 per claim, and be limited to making $50,000 in claims per account you own.
+For example, you might have a cap of $500 or $1,000 per claim, and be limited to making $50,000 in claims per account you own.

 Read your credit card’s terms and conditions to see what exactly is included under purchase protection and what coverage limits apply.
 This can also provide other valuable information to credit card holders, such as how credit card payments work.